-6.16 Use print for debugging.
+6.17 Do not use write for debugging.

-The easiest way to see what a program does is to sprinkle it with print statements, so that you can see the values of the variables as the computation proceeds.
+The easiest way to see what a program does is to sprinkle it with print/1-2 output commands (when supported by your Prolog compiler), so that you can see the values of the variables as the computation proceeds.
 This is a good tactic in all programming languages.

 In Prolog, don't let backtracking confuse you.
-You might want to put a unique number in each print so that you can tell exactly which one produced any particular line of output.
+You might want to put a unique number in each print/1-2 so that you can tell exactly which one produced any particular line of output.

-The advantage of using print instead of write is that the output of print can be tailored and, in particular, appropriately abbreviated for debugging whereas write insists on showing you everything.
+The advantage of using print/1-2 instead of write/1-2 is that the output of print/1-2 can be tailored and, in particular, appropriately abbreviated for debugging whereas write/1-2 insists on showing you everything.